PriceSnap

 The Action Figure Authority (AFA) grades cased action figures on a scale from 0-100.
 AFA 85+ graded figures sell for substantial premiums.
 CAS (Collectible Authentication System) also grades vintage toys and adds authentication value.

 These are some of the most sought-after vintage toys in the current market.
-Values shown are for excellent to mint condition examples.
+Values shown are for excellent to mint condition examples, and real results depend on authentication and exact variant.

 Unreleased Kenner Star Wars prototype